Fundamentals and advances in transverse thermoelectrics: Measurement of transverse thermopower

 Figure \ref{fig:bulkANE}(d) shows the $H$ dependence of the transverse electric field $V_y/d$ for the SmCo$_5$ slabs, recorded under a longitudinal temperature gradient of $|\nabla_x T| \sim 1 \times 10^3~{\rm K/m}$.
 In both the slabs, the transverse electric field changed its sign with large hysteresis with respect to the $H$ reversal.
 The $H$ dependence of $V_y/d$ corresponds to the magnetization curve of the SmCo$_5$ permanent magnet, indicating the appearance of ANE.
-To determine the magnitude of the ANE-induced transverse thermopower for the SmCo$_5$ slabs, the $H$-odd-dependent component of $V_y/d$ under the saturation state, $V_{\rm ANE}/d$, was extracted for each $|\nabla_x T|$ value [Fig. \ref{fig:bulkANE}(e)].
-Although the SmCo$_5$ slabs were cut from the same ingot, they exhibited different values of the transverse thermopower.
-The $V_{\rm ANE}/d$ value for the SmCo$_5$ slab with $d = 2.1~{\rm mm}$ ($d = 7.7~{\rm mm}$) was found to be $4.8~\mu {\rm V/K}$ ($4.0~\mu {\rm V/K}$), where the difference is much larger than measurement errors.
+To determine the magnitude of the $M$-dependent transverse thermopower for the SmCo$_5$ slabs, the $M$-odd-dependent component of $V_y/d$ under the saturation state, $V_{\rm odd}/d$, was extracted for each $|\nabla_x T|$ value by extrapolating the signal in the high $H$ region to zero field.
+Here, the finite $H$-linear component was observed only for the slab with $d = 2.1~{\rm mm}$, suggesting the presence of the Seebeck voltage between the SmCo$_5$/Cu-wire contacts induced by the ordinary ($H$-dependent) THE in SmCo$_5$ [Fig. \ref{fig:bulkANE}(d)].
+Although the SmCo$_5$ slabs were cut from the same ingot, they exhibited different $V_{\rm odd}/d$ values [Fig. \ref{fig:bulkANE}(e)].
+The $M$-dependent transverse thermopower for the SmCo$_5$ slab with $d = 2.1~{\rm mm}$ ($d = 7.7~{\rm mm}$) was found to be $5.1~\mu {\rm V/K}$ ($4.1~\mu {\rm V/K}$); the difference in the transverse thermopower is much larger than measurement errors.
 Recall the fact that the slab with $d = 2.1~{\rm mm}$ ($d = 7.7~{\rm mm}$) is closer to the adiabatic (isothermal) condition.
-Therefore, the transverse thermopower under the adiabatic condition is expected to be overestimated compared to that under the isothermal condition because of the same sign of $S_{xy}$ and the correction term.
-This expectation is consistent with the observed difference in the transverse thermopower.
+Therefore, the transverse thermopower under the adiabatic condition is expected to be overestimated compared to that under the isothermal condition because of the same sign of $S_{xy}$ and the correction term induced by the Seebeck effect and anomalous ($M$-dependent) THE.
+This expectation is consistent with the observed difference in the $M$-dependent transverse thermopower.
+Here, we note that the correction term discussed theoretically in Sec. \ref{Sec:Formulation-time} is determined by the absolute Seebeck coefficient of a magnetic material ({\it i.e.} SmCo$_5$), while the observed difference in the transverse thermopower in Fig. \ref{fig:bulkANE} depends on the relative Seebeck coefficient between SmCo$_5$ and Cu.
+However, since the Seebeck coefficient of Cu ($<2~{\rm \mu V/K}$) is much smaller than that of SmCo$_5$ ($-19~{\rm \mu V/K}$ \cite{Miura19}) at room temperature, the magnitude and sign of the correction term in the present setup is determined mainly by the transport properties of SmCo$_5$.
 The experimental results shown here offer guidelines for determining the appropriate sample aspect ratio and measurement setup for transverse thermopower measurements, minimizing parasitic signals from the Seebeck effect and THE.
 We also note that considering typical sample dimensions, the estimation of $S_{\rm ANE}$ from the measurement of the anomalous Ettingshausen effect and the Onsager reciprocal relation reduces the influence of the correction term \cite{Takahagi25}.

 A similar effect occurs not only in the Nernst effects but also in the transverse thermoelectric conversion with structural symmetry breaking.
 In the latter case, THE does not occur due to the absence of a magnetic field or magnetization, but the transverse thermopower can be modulated by the off-diagonal thermal conductivity derived from anisotropic transport properties.
 To accurately determine each transport coefficient, it is necessary to quantify or suppress the contribution coming from the correction term.
 However, since the performance of the transverse thermoelectric conversion can be improved by superimposing the correction-term contribution, its utilization is important in terms of applications \cite{Scudder22,Ando25-PRAppl}.